Østmarka

 Flora Ecosystems

 The vegetation is typical of the southern boreal zone with Norway spruce dominating on deeper soils and Scots pine on rocky outcrops and drier terrain, creating a mosaic of forest types interspersed with open mires and lake margins.
-Old-growth characteristics including multi-aged tree structure, standing dead trees (snags), fallen logs in various decomposition stages, and associated communities of mosses, lichens, and fungi distinguish the park's forests from surrounding managed woodland.
-The numerous mires support specialized bog vegetation including Sphagnum mosses, sundews, cotton-grass, and several regionally uncommon sedge species in the rich fens.
+Old-growth characteristics including multi-aged tree structure, standing dead trees (snags), fallen logs in various decomposition stages, and associated communities of mosses, lichens, and fungi distinguish the park’s forests from surrounding managed woodland.
+The numerous mires support specialised bog vegetation including Sphagnum mosses, sundews, cotton-grass, and several regionally uncommon sedge species in the rich fens.

 Geology